Indianapolis Motor Speedway Museum: Basement

 Due to the size of the collection, and space constraints on the display floor, a large portion of the collection is in storage.
-Some cars are rotated into display, while others remain in storage permanently, out of public view.
-The museum's storage areas are strictly off-limits to the public, and admittance is by invitation only.
-The contents of the stored collection has become a source of folklore and mystique, as it includes some extremely rare vehicles that few visitors are allowed to see, and photography is strictly forbidden.
+Some cars are rotated into display, while others remained in storage permanently, out of public view.
+Prior to the 2023–25 renovations, the museum's storage areas were off-limits to the public, and admittance was by invitation only.
+The contents of the stored collection had become a source of folklore and mystique, as it includes some extremely rare vehicles that few visitors were allowed to see, and photography was strictly forbidden.
+However, access to the basement became public when the museum reopened in 2025 and can now be viewed by all museum visitors.

 North Hall

 In 2016, the museum display floor was expanded by 7,500 square feet after Speedway staff offices were relocated to another building.
 The new North Hall is used to display additional cars, and offers a view of a portion of the Speedway road course.